-- 6.4.d.(2) On a quarterly basis, the RPD or designee assesses residents' progress and determines if the development plan needs to be adjusted. - 6.4.d.(3) The development plan and any initial and quarterly adjustments are documented and shared with all preceptors.
+- 6.4.d.(2) On a quarterly basis, the RPD or designee must assess residents' progress and determine if the development plan needs to be adjusted. - 6.4.d.(3) The development plan and any initial and quarterly adjustments must be documented and shared with all preceptors.